mflerackers/StateMachineCpp/README.md

 ### Initial transition

 Wouldn't it be nice if we went immediately to translate mode when we entered edit mode?
-Of course we could make play mode transition to translate mode explicitly by modifying the premit call.
+Of course we could make play mode transition to translate mode explicitly by modifying the permit call.
 However there is another way, we can let edit mode decide which tool is default, which feels cleaner.

 This can be done be calling initialTransition and specifying the sub state we want to transition to when entering the edit state.